-Carl Barks is one of the world's most legendary comic artists.
-As the author of numerous classic 'Donald Duck' stories, and as the creator of Duckburg and its famous inhabitants, Barks is among the most important comics creators of the 20th Century.
-Beginning his career at Disney in the thirties, his talent was soon recognized by his employer and colleagues.
-In the following decades, he made solo comics, including the entire 'Uncle Scrooge' series at Dell Publishing.
+Carl Barks is widely considered as one of the greatest cartoonists of all time, and is, without a doubt, the grandmaster of Disney comics.
+As the author of many classic 'Donald Duck' stories, and as the creator of Duckburg and its famous inhabitants, Barks is among the most important comics creators of the 20th century.

 Born on a ranch in Merrill, Oregon, Carl Barks spent his childhood working on the farm, studying agriculture and drawing.
-In 1918, he left for San Francisco to become an illustrator.
-He had no success, so he returned to Oregon, where took on various jobs.
-His first cartoon was published in the Canadian magazine The Calgary Eye-Opener.
-In the following years, Barks drew several cartoons for this men oriented magazine, which featured a lot of sexually and racially discriminating jokes.
+In 1918, he left for San Francisco to try his luck in illustration, inspired by cartoonists like Winsor McCay and Frederick Burr Opper.
+He had no success, and returned to Oregon, where he held several odd jobs, including farmer, woodcutter, turner, mule driver, cowboy and printer.
+This life as a "Jack of all trades" would serve as a fruitful source of inspiration for his 'Donald Duck' stories.
+By 1923, Barks had his first cartoons published in Judge magazine, and especially in The Calgary Eye-Opener.
+In the following years, Barks drew several cartoons for this men-oriented magazine from Minneapolis, that featured a lot of sexually themed jokes.

-Barks also worked on some of Dell's non-Disney titles in the 1940s.
+Besides his Duck-related stories, Barks has also produced other stories for Dell/Western.
+He made one 'Mickey Mouse' story ('The Riddle of the Red Hat' in 1945), and also worked on some of the non-Disney titles.
 Between 1944 and 1947, Barks wrote and illustrated 26 stories of MGM's 'Barney Bear and Benny Burro' for the Our Gang comic book.
-He illustrated 'Andy Panda' for New Funnies in 1943 and contributed to Boy's and Girl's March of Comics from 1947 to 1949.
-He did one story with 'Bugs Bunny and Porky Pig' ('Porky of the Mounties' in 1944), but found that the characters didn't suit him.
+These stories were collected in 'The Carl Barks' Big Book of Barney Bear' by IDW in 2011.
+Barks furthermore drew 'Andy Panda' for New Funnies in 1943 and did one story with 'Bugs Bunny and Porky Pig' ('Porky of the Mounties' in 1944), but found that the characters didn't suit him.